NicoPANW/Contrail_Cookbook/docs/index.md

 This is the default option and should be used unless having a specific requirement.

-In below, it is worth mentioning that since we are on compute-4v-7.sdn.lab that is hosting vSRX-3, 10.0.0.3/32 has local tap-interface, while for instance 10.0.0.4/32 has tunneling via MPLSoUDP since being on another compute.
-Simiraly, 02:42:d3:0f:50:35 has local tap-interface while for instance 02:37:f4:6f:5f:cb has tunneling via MPLSoUDP since being on another compute
+In below screenshot, it is worth mentioning that since we are on _compute-4v-7.sdn.lab_ that is hosting vSRX-3, 10.0.0.3/32 has local tap-interface, while for instance 10.0.0.4/32 has tunneling via MPLSoUDP since being on another compute.
+Simiraly, 02:42:d3:0f:50:35 has local tap-interface while for instance 02:37:f4:6f:5f:cb has tunneling via MPLSoUDP since being on another compute.

 ![Screenshot](img/virtual_networks/VR-L2L3-L3view.png)